carsolcas/montrack/README.md

 Setup
 =======
 ### Dependencies
-It is a django project, so you need have installed python3.
+It is a django project, so you need have installed python, i am using python3.
 Apart from python you need to have the following programs installed, in order you can compile js and css:
 * [Nodejs](https://nodejs.org/)
 * [npm](https://www.npmjs.com/)
 * [Gulp](http://gulpjs.com/)